OntoTKGE: Ontology-Enhanced Temporal Knowledge Graph Extrapolation: Experimental Study

 \subsection{Effectiveness Study}

-Since there are no existing ontology-enhanced methods for TKG extrapolation, we select two categories of baselines: (1) TKG extrapolation enhancement methods ANEL~\cite{anel} and LLM-DA~\cite{llmda}; (2) ontology-enhanced static KG completion methods JOIE~\cite{joie} and HyperCL~\cite{hypercl}.
-We fail to obtain LLM-DA's results over GDELT, since the source codes obtained from their authors do not work well.
-We are also unable to obtain ANEL's results on some models as its source codes are not publicly available.

-From the results shown in Table \ref{tab:TKGR_results}, we observe that: (1) OntoTKGE consistently improves all base models (i.e., RE-GCN, TiRGN, RETIA, LogCL, and HisRES) used by OntoTKGE over all data sets; (2) OntoTKGE equipped with different TKG extrapolation models outperforms all baselines (i.e., JOIE, HyperCL, LLM-DA, and ANEL) on various data sets.
+Since there are no existing ontology-enhanced methods for TKG extrapolation, we select two categories of baselines: (1) TKG extrapolation enhancement methods ANEL~\cite{anel} and LLM-DA~\cite{llmda}; (2) ontology-enhanced static KG completion methods JOIE~\cite{joie}, HyperCL~\cite{hypercl}, and CISS~\cite{ciss} (which are adapted to the same temporal settings for fair comparison).
+We reproduce LLM‑DA, JOIE, and HyperCL using the open‑source code.
+For CISS (no public code) and ANEL (partial code), we implement the former and complete the latter based on the corresponding paper descriptions.
+From the results shown in Table \ref{tab:TKGR_results}, we observe that: (1) OntoTKGE consistently improves all base models (i.e., RE-GCN, TiRGN, RETIA, LogCL, and HisRES) used by OntoTKGE on all data sets; (2) OntoTKGE equipped with different TKG extrapolation models outperforms all baselines (i.e., JOIE, HyperCL, LLM-DA, ANEL, and CISS) on various data sets.
 These results demonstrate that OntoTKGE is flexible and can alleviate the sparse entity issue by leveraging ontological knowledge from the ontology-view KG.
-Additionally, ontology-enhanced static KG completion methods, i.e., JOIE and HyperCL, tend to reduce performance, which may be attributed to the fact that (1) they do not incorporate ontological knowledge from the ontology-view KG to guide the model's learning process; (2) using a uniform ontological constraint to all entities may hinder the model from capturing their distinct evolutionary patterns.
+In addition, ontology-enhanced static KG completion methods tend to reduce performance, which may be attributed to the fact that (1) they do not incorporate ontological knowledge from the ontology-view KG to guide the model's learning process; (2) using a uniform ontological constraint to all entities may hinder the model from capturing their distinct evolutionary patterns.
+The gains vary across data sets.
+It achieves larger improvements on ICEWS14, ICEWS18, ICEWS05-15, and Wiki35k, where sparse entities have fewer facts and the ontology-view KG enriches entity embeddings with ontological knowledge.
+On GDELT, lower entity sparsity makes historical facts more informative, reducing the relative contribution of the ontology-view KG.
+Additionally, it is worth noting that for any given data set, the improvement of OntoTKGE over different base models is roughly the same, indicating that OntoTKGE is not very sensitive to the base model performance.